-The calibration is performed from 21 images of the planar target acquired under different viewpoints.
-The number of images required for a repeatable calibration depends on the setup and should be evaluated once.
-To obtain this number, 50 calibration experiments were conducted from random subsets of images acquired from 42 different viewpoints.
-The calibration experiments were repeated using 5 to 30 images.
-The variance of the recovered parameters reached a minimum at 21 images.
-The ellipse parameters required by the calibration procedure are then estimated with the method presented in [7].
+The calibration is performed from seven images of the planar target acquired under different viewpoints.
+The ellipse parameters required by the calibration procedure are estimated with the method presented in [7].
 In Fig.6, it is possible to compare the virtual and printed markers as seen by the camera from two viewpoints.
 Although the virtual markers are slightly blurry, their shape and position make them almost impossible to distinguish from the actual printed markers.

 When calibrating the system, there are two methods for processing ellipse distortion and both do not yield exactly the same ellipse positions.
 In the first method, a distortion vector is computed for the current ellipse center and used to translate the ellipse.
 This is what is done in [3].
 In the second method, the distortion is applied to the detected contour points before the ellipse is fitted.
 With our system and for an ellipse having a radius of 20 pixels located near the border of the camera image, the difference between both methods is in the order of 0.03 pixel.
-The small but systematic difference can be explained with the camera distortion curve in Fig.7 which shows the distortion magnitude with respect to the distance from the principal point.
-The magnitude for radii representing the two boundaries of an ellipse differs sufficiently to warp the ellipse along the radial direction and affects the fitting.
+The small but systematic difference can be explained with the camera curve in Fig.8 which shows the distortion magnitude with respect to the distance from the principal point.
+The magnitude for radii representing the two boundaries of an ellipse differs sufficiently to warp the ellipse along the radial direction and bias the fitting.
 We have implemented both methods but we did not observe significant improvement in the results.
-The precision of our target model is approximately equivalent to the difference.
-Nevertheless, the following results were generated with the second method.
+The precision of the target model is approximately equivalent to the bias.
+The following results were generated with the second method.

-The residual error vectors obtained after optimization had a mean and maximum magnitude of (0.07, 0.40) pixel for the camera, and (0.07, 0.28) pixel for the projector.
+The residual error vectors obtained after optimization are plotted in Fig.7 for the camera and projector images.
 The low RMS error confirms the accuracy of the detection which benefits from the adapted projected pattern.
 Interestingly, the error is smaller for the projector calibration.
-This is explained by the fact that the ellipses used to calibrate the projector are extracted independently in each image, with high precision.
+This is explained by the fact that the ellipses used to calibrate the projector are extracted independently in each images, with high precision.
 Conversely, the printed markers used to calibrate the camera are assumed to lie on a regular grid, which might not be exactly true depending on the accuracy of the target.
 To assess the projective bias of ellipses' centers, the residual error was re-computed with the same calibration parameters but only considering the centers of the ellipses instead of projecting the conic.
 Depending on the orientation of the target with respect to the camera image, all points were affected by a systematic bias reaching up to 0.1 pixel.
 This bias is higher than the mean error and thus not appropriate for accurate measurements.